How to monitor your website search performance with Search Console

 URL, as it has been registered in Search Console, as well as the reference and comparison time frames you want to search in:

-Cells B6, B7, and B8 of the Setup table are data cells.
+Each KPI is the output of the data cells B1 and B2 of the Summary Data table in the Data page.
 In Rows, a data cell stores more than a string or a number, the typical content of standard spreadsheets' cells.

 In this specific case, they enclose our proprietary

-GET_WEBSITE_PERFORMANCE_SEARCH_CONSOLE() function, which pulls the data from Google Search Console for the reference and the comparison periods, broken down by day.
+GET_WEBSITE_PERFORMANCE_SEARCH_CONSOLE() function, which pulls the data from Google Search Console for the reference and the comparison periods.

 Let's have a closer look at it together.
 Click on the ... icon in the cell and choose Edit function.
 A panel will open on the right end side.